WICG/Realms-Initialization-Control/README.md

 Luckily, web apps are written in JavaScript, a great language for creating composable software.

-This means I don't have to implement all of the above by myself - The JavaScript ecosystem is designed to encourge developers to answer such needs by creating software that exports the different functionalities I need.
+This means I don't have to implement all of the above by myself - The JavaScript ecosystem is designed to encourage developers to answer such needs by creating software that exports the different functionalities I need.
 In other words, I don't need to build code that pulls and shows ads - someone already did it for me.
 Same goes for input validation, monitoring services and basically for anything.

 The downside is pretty big though: by including such services in my application, I effectively grant them full access to it, which can easily escalate into a security breach of my application, whether if by the maintainer of the code I include going evil or getting compromised into introducing malicious code by some other evil party.

-This is an important point to take into account when thinking about this proposal - the problem discussed here partly comes from how there's no responsible privilage distribution between different entities within a webpage - everyone has access to everything under one single origin.
+This is an important point to take into account when thinking about this proposal - the problem discussed here partly comes from how there's no responsible privilege distribution between different entities within a webpage - everyone has access to everything under one single origin.
 That goes for DOM access as well.

 This jeopardizes the safety of my application - which translates into putting my users at risk.

-Fortunately, this naturally encourged the creation of security tools to be similarly included in web applications to help monitor for such potential malicious attacks, a great initiative allowing owners of web apps to easily protect their users.
+Fortunately, this naturally encouraged the creation of security tools to be similarly included in web applications to help monitor for such potential malicious attacks, a great initiative allowing owners of web apps to easily protect their users.

 Therefore, I choose to integrate `monitor.js` - a JavaScript runtime security tool for enhancing the security of my app by blocking exfiltration of sensitive PII data: